-We want to limit the number of jumps on all these paths, so that we know the number of jumps the fleas have to make to percolate through the same paths.
-The total numbers of jumps in $\Gamma _ 1$ and $\Gamma _ 2$ are finite with probability 1.
+We want to bound the number of births on all these paths, so that we know the number of births the fleas have to give to spread themselves through the same paths.
+The total number of jumps in $\Gamma _ 1$ and $\Gamma _ 2$ are finite with probability 1.
 Take an $N>0$ so that the probability that there are more than $N$ jumps in either $\Gamma _ 1$ or $\Gamma _ 2$ is smaller than $\varepsilon$.

 We also want to make sure there is enough time for the fleas to give birth.
-After each jump on the animal paths, if the fleas give birth onto the new born animal before the end of the path and the next jump on the path and the death of a host animal on either end of the jump, they are able to follow the same animal path.
-Hence, the length of the fore-mentioned period is called the ``birth window''.
-The smallest window among all paths in $\Gamma _ 1$ and $\Gamma _ 2$ is positive with probability 1.
-Let $\omega > 0$ be such that the probability that the smallest window among all paths in $\Gamma _ 1$ and $\Gamma _ 2$ is less than $\omega$, is smaller than $\varepsilon$.
+After each birth on the animal paths, if the fleas also give birth onto the new born animal before the end of the path, the next birth on the path and the death of either animal (parent or offspring), they are able to spread themselves on the same path.
+We call the length for them to give birth the ``birth window''.
+The smallest birth window among all paths in $\Gamma _ 1$ and $\Gamma _ 2$ is positive with probability 1.
+Let $\omega > 0$ be such that the probability that the smallest window among all paths in $\Gamma _ 1$ and $\Gamma _ 2$ is less than $\omega$ is smaller than $\varepsilon$.

-Now with high probability, we have two collections of desired paths of host animals such that we see no more than $N$ jumps in each, and the ``birth window'' after each jump is at least $\omega$.
-Thus, we can find a finite $ \mu $ so that the fleas percolate in space-time through all the paths and cover the corresponding cubes completely with probability no less than $1-4 \varepsilon$.
-Since $\varepsilon$ is arbitrary, the conditions for fleas are proven. \end{proof}
+Now with high probability, we have two collections of desired paths of host animals such that we see no more than $N$ birth events in either one, and each ``birth window'' is at least $\omega$.
+By independence, on that event, we can find a finite $ \mu $ so that the fleas give birth during each birth window with probability at least $1-3\varepsilon$.
+Thus, the probabilities in \eqref{Ptop} and \eqref{Pmove} are at least $1-4 \varepsilon$.
+Since $\varepsilon$ is arbitrary, the conditions for fleas are proved. \end{proof}

-The seemingly unpleasant flaw in this proposition is that $ \mu $ depends on the choice of $\varepsilon$.
-It may seem at first that it is not enough to show the space-time percolation of fleas for a fixed $\mu$.
+The seemingly unpleasant flaw of this proposition is that $ \mu $ depends on the choice of $\varepsilon$.
+It may seem at first that it is not enough to show the survival of fleas for a fixed $\mu$.
 However, knowledge of the oriented percolation eliminates the need to worry.

-\begin{proof}[Proof of Theorem \ref{fleaperc}] In Section I.2 of \cite{L99}, we see the space-time conditions lead to dominance over oriented percolation.
-We only need to pick an $\varepsilon = \varepsilon_0 > 0$ so small that the conditions dominate a supercritical oriented percolation.
-Then we obtain a $\mu = \mu(\varepsilon_0)$ with which the fleas percolate in space-time with a positive probability. \end{proof}